chisun-joung/veracode-manual-for-gitlab/README.md

 ![GitLab CI/CD Variables](GitLab_CICD_Variables.png)
 6 Variables are the required minimum for this example to work properly.
 - VERACODE_API_ID
+The Veraocde API ID for your API credentials.
+This is used by most of the tasks to authenticat and check the user roles for authorization.
+Please refere to this documentation [Generating Veracode API Credentials](https://docs.veracode.com/r/t_create_api_creds)
 - VERACODE_API_KEY
+The Veraocde API Secret Key for your API credentials.
+This is used by most of the tasks to authenticat and check the user roles for authorization.
+Please refere to this documentation [Generating Veracode API Credentials](https://docs.veracode.com/r/t_create_api_creds)
 - SRCCLR_API_TOKEN
+The API token used to authenticate and authorize the usage of Veraocde's Agent Based Software Composition Analysis solution.
+Please refer to this full documentation [Using the Veracode SCA Agent]{https://docs.veracode.com/r/c_sc_agent_usage}.
 - PRIVATE_TOKEN
+Your GitLab private token that is required for for all tass that are able to create issues.
+Please refer to GitLab's official documentation [Personal access tokens]{https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html}.
+This will be picked up automatically by Veracode's Pipeline Scan, but need to be set for some other reporting tasks.
 - JSP_ROOT
+If you are scanning Java applications, the scanner may don#t see the real folder where your JSP files are stored.
+In this example it is set to `/src/main/webapp/`.
 - SRC_ROOT
+If you are scanning Java applications, the scanner may don#t see the real folder where your source files are stored.
+In this example it is set to `/src/main/java/`.

 ### Scanning
 This part will explain how you actually do the scanning as an autoamted part of your pipeline.